The department has many active research labs and groups working on a variety of projects.

 We conduct fieldwork with three speakers in Vancouver every week, and team members travel to Gitksan territory at least once a year.
 Our research projects span everything from phonetics to semantics.

-Interdisciplinary Speech Research Lab
+Integrated Speech Research Lab

-The Interdisciplinary Speech Research Laboratory (ISRL) at UBC was established in 2000 with collaborators in Neuroscience, Audiology & Speech Sciences, Linguistics, Psychology, and Electrical & Computer Engineering.
+The Integrated Speech Research Laboratory (ISRL) at UBC was established in 2000 with collaborators in Neuroscience, Audiology & Speech Sciences, Linguistics, Psychology, and Electrical & Computer Engineering.
 The goal of this lab is to establish a centre for interdisciplinary research in the speech-related fields at UBC.

 Language and Learning Lab